Deekshith1983/Jobify/README.md

 Visit the link to see the live frontend.
 If the frontend communicates with the backend, ensure the backend API is reachable or replace API endpoints with production URLs as needed.

-## 10) What I added/changed in this repository

-- Root `.gitignore` updated to cover Django + React artifacts (if you want to change it, edit the file).
-- This `README.md` file created to provide an interactive guide.

-## 11) Next steps I can do for you

-- Create a `.env.example` file in the root and add example variables (I can add it now).
-- Create a `README-frontend.md` or expand this with more run/deploy instructions.
-- Add a GitHub Actions workflow to run backend tests and build frontend on push.

-If you want me to perform any of these now, reply with which one and I'll add it.

----

-Feel free to tick the checklist above on GitHub as you complete items.